National accuses Government of loose spending, high borrowing

 The operating balance before gains and losses was a surplus of $5.228 billion in the 11 months to May –$447 million, or 9.3 per cent above the Budget forecast.

 Debt was at 20.1 per cent of GDP, below the forecast of 20.4 per cent, but still close to the Government's target of 20 per cent.
-Core Crown net debt at the end of May was $1.8 billion lower than a year ago, Robertson said.
+Core Crown net debt at the end of May was $1.8 billion lower than a year ago.